Last Modified On:

 Basically, this stone is used for the production of glasses and enamels.
 These stones have low dispersion that aids this stone to be used to create lenses for telescopes and microscopes especially lens that exhibit less chromatic aberration.

 The mineral fluorite is the second most famous mineral in the world preceded by quartz.
-This stone has been revered as the most colorful gemstone due to its capability to emit diverse range of colors.
+This stone has been revered as the most colorful gemstone due to its capability to emit a diverse range of colors.

 The cube is acknowledged to be the most recognized term of fluorite preceded by octahedral.
-It is approved that octahedral is composed at a higher temperature than a cube.
+It is approved that the octahedral is composed at a higher temperature than a cube.

-The mineral Fluorite has ideal octahedral cleavage.
+The mineral Fluorite has an ideal octahedral cleavage.
 It means that fluorite has four similar directions of cleavage, which can develop a perfect octahedral or diamond shape when cleaved correctly.

 These cleaved octahedrons are popular in rock shops all over the world.
 However, the natural (e.g. uncleaved) octahedrons are much harder to find.

-The name fluorite is derived from the Latin word fluo which means flow of water or stream.
+The name fluorite is derived from the Latin word fluo which means the flow of water or stream.
 The mineral fluorite is also called flux which also means wash or current flow of water.